 Bose have the 360 degree speaker market covered with the Soundlink Revolve and Soundlink Revolve Plus.
 Today we’ll look at the big brother of the family, the Soundlink Revolve Plus (also styled as Soundlink Revolve+).
 The wireless speaker boasts 16 hours of battery life, water resistance and the ability to link with other Soundlink speakers.
 It will set you back $300 ($389 AUD, £279), while the smaller Revolve is priced at $200.
+The next size down is ultra portable and is design for sport, for that you can read the Bose Soundlink Micro review.

 Larger speaker perfect for home use